zowe/zowe.github.io/security.md

     Note: GitHub Security Advisories allow the squad to privately discuss and fix a security vulnerability in their project.
 * After collaborating on a fix, the project maintainers publish the security advisory to a project specific place.
-* New vulnerabilities discovered in Zowe projects are reported to the CVE repository by a Zowe founding organization acting as a CNA (CVE Numbering Authority).
-See Mitre: https://cveform.mitre.org/

     Note: Projects hosted in GitHub take advantage of the GH features providing special security advisory dedicated pages.